BIG-IP Controller¶

 helm uninstall f5ingress -n cnf-gateway

-Important: If the above order is missed, then below script can be used to clean up finalizers from CR’s and proceed with uninstallation of product and namespace.
+Important: If the order of uninstallation is missed, then use the following script to clean up finalizers from CRs and proceed with uninstallation of the product and namespace.

 For more details, refer to the Finalizers section in the CNF CRs guide.